adon-cloudcannon/landing-page-test/src/collections/posts/wrapping-up-hugoconf-2023.md

 ## What’s next?

-Personally, if you hadn’t noticed, I’m quite keen to run another HugoConf.
+Personally, if you hadn’t noticed, I’m quite keen to help organize another HugoConf.

-In the meantime, I’ll keep running the&nbsp;<a target="_blank" rel="noopener" href="https://twitter.com/hugoconf">@hugoconf</a>&nbsp;Twitter and Mastodon accounts to signal-boost and discuss Hugo news and release notes, as well as share the community’s tutorials, tips, tricks, and tools.
+In the meantime, I’ll keep running the HugoConf <a target="_blank" rel="noopener" href="https://twitter.com/hugoconf">X/Twitter</a> and <a target="_blank" rel="noopener" href="https://fosstodon.org/@hugoconf">Mastodon</a> accounts to signal-boost and discuss Hugo news and release notes, as well as share the community’s tutorials, tips, tricks, and tools.
 If you’re not on the list, you can sign up at <a target="_blank" rel="noopener" href="http://hugoconf.io">hugoconf.io</a> — and be first in line to hear about next year’s conference!

 <!-- notionvc: 03353bfe-f00a-460f-ba4e-4883cbb01727 -->